 fare with schizophrenic plots and the potential for a lot of racial faux pas and awkward looking animation.

-Episodes of the show can be found here.
+As of recent, diamant88 has made all of his videos private.
 Nico Nico Douga mirrors of the episodes also

 This fanime contains examples of:

 - Aerith and Bob: Jessica, Tina, Loretta, Stephanie...Mandana, Maryam...

 - Anachronic Order: Somewhat.
 The "Special Episode", which was uploaded smack-dab in the middle of the second episode, reportedly takes place between the fourth and fifth episodes.
 Only two full episodes were ever finished.